oxygen888/DiscordTokenFinder/README.md

 # Discord ID to Token
-Discord Token find from Discord ID
+Discord Token finder from Discord ID for Termux

 <h2>Setup</h2>